Thursday 28th June 2012

 the Whitsunday Peak was still much the same, a lovely natural rainforest trail.

-The water stream that drains out onto the beach had changed.
-It had been deepened by last season’s rains washing down the hills and out into the sea.
+beach had changed.
+It had been deepened by last season’s rains washing down the

 The sandbank along the beach had changed it